 Germans really are great cooks with a delicious cuisine!
-I never really knew this before hubby and I visited the little German mountain village in Georgia, named “Helen“.
+I never really knew this before my husband and I visited the little German mountain village in Georgia, named “Helen“.
 There are just too few German restaurants to allow us to experience the delicious way in which their dishes are prepared.

 Since October is the official month for celebrating the German Oktoberfest, I thought I’d take you to the closest similarity to Germany that I could.
 About four hours away from us in the northeastern corner of Georgia is this little German town (well it is really quite a fake German town actually) that engaged in a marketing campaign to increase tourism to this mountain town.
 To achieve this goal, every building exterior was converted to resemble old-style German architecture.